tylerdiaz/Heisenberg/README.md

 [title](https://www.exampleUserFlow.jpg)

 Project Heisenberg is a decentralized identity management system built atop a permissioned Ethereum consortium network.
-The goal of this project is to completely eliminate the possibility of perscription fraud.
+The goal of this project is to completely eliminate the risk associated with pharmacuetical script fraud.

 By creating a decentralized smart-contract standard that defines the method for ownership and transferribility of a perscription we have solved a variety of problems.
   1. The possibility of counterfit/forged perscriptions is eliminated